-statement that these saints are said to be raised from the dead just as the Messiah expires, or the strange fact that, although the sepulchres are said to have been opened at that moment and the resurrection to have then taken place, it is stated that they only came out of their graves after the resurrection of Jesus.
-The allegation, moreover, that they were raised from the dead at that time, and before the resurrection of Jesus, virtually contradicts the saving of the Apocalypse (i.
+fact that these saints are said to be raised from the dead just as the Messiah expires, or the strange circumstance that, although the sepulchres are said to have been opened at that moment and the resurrection to have then taken place, it is stated that they only came out of their graves after the resurrection of Jesus.
+The allegation, moreover, that they were raised from the dead at that time, and before the resurrection of Jesus, virtually contradicts the saying of the Apocalypse (i.
 5) that Jesus was the "first begotten of the dead," and of Paul (1 Cor. xv.
-20) that he was "the first fruits of them who have fallen asleep.
+20) that he was "the first fruits of them who have fallen asleep."
 Paul's whole argument is opposed to such a story; for he does not base the resurrection of the dead upon the death of Jesus, but, in contradistinction, upon his resurrection only.
-The Synoptist evidently desires to associate the resurrection of the saints with the death of Jesus to render that event more impressive, but delays the completion of it in order to give a kind of precedence to the resurrection of the Master.
-The attempt leads to nothing but confusion.
+The Synoptist evidently desires to associate the resurrection of the saints with the death of Jesus to render that event more impressive, but delays the completion of it in order to give a kind of precedence to the resurrection of the The attempt leads to nothing but confusion.
 What could be the object of such a resurrection?
 It could not be represented as any effect produced by the death of Jesus, nor even by his alleged resurrection, for what dogmatic connection could there be between that event and the fact that a few saints only were raised from their graves, whilst it was not pretended that the dead "saints" generally participated in this resurrection?
 No intimation is given that their appearance to many was for any special purpose, and certainly no practical result has ever been traced to it.
 Finally we might ask: What became of these saints raised from the dead?
 Did they die again?
 Or did they also "ascend into Heaven?"
+2 little reflection will show that these questions are pertinent.
+It is almost inconceivable that any serious mind could maintain the actual truth of such a story, upon such evidence.
+Its objective truth not being maintainable, however, the character of the work which advances such an unhesitating statement is determined, and at least the value of its testimony can without difficulty be settled.

-Can the author of the Apocalypse, or Paul, ever have heard of the raising of Lazarus?
-Eichhorn, Einl.
+1 Can the author of the Apocalypse, or Paul, ever have heard of the raising of Lazarus?

+2 Eichhorn, Einl.
 N. T., i. p.
 487 ff.